Quality of medicines questions and answers: Part 1

 - Requirements for selection and justification of starting materials for the manufacture of chemical active substances in veterinary medicinal products

 - Removal of heavy metals tests from a specification - Substances with a Ph.
 Eur. monograph in existing marketed products

-- Active Substance - Active-substance-master-file procedure
+- Active Substance - Active-substance-master-file (ASMF) procedure

 - Active substance - Declaration by the qualified person on the good-manufacturing-practice status of the active substance manufacturer